Menu Close

 All of these ideas have been entertained.

-In extremis, this can be a matter of life and death, as was once put to the test.
+In extremis, this can be a matter of life and death.
 In a manual for aircraft maintenance, there was an instruction to replace a bolt in certain circumstances.
 An engineer understood this as ‘place it again’ instead of the intended ‘throw it away and find a new one’, with the meaning hinging on the meaning of RE and how it is pronounced in the spoken language.
 A worn bolt was put back rather than being replaced.
-A cockpit window blew out, and a pilot was half sucked out the aircraft, and only saved by the quick thinking and strength of a colleague who grabbed his legs and held onto them until the plane could be landed by the other pilot.
+A cockpit window blew out, and the pilot was half sucked out the aircraft, and only saved by the quick thinking and strength of a colleague who grabbed his legs and held onto them until the plane could be landed by the co-pilot.

 The first formulation of the questions here was by Chomsky (1965).
 He proposed a distinction between three criteria, what he called ‘observational adequacy’ – describing what happens in a language, ‘descriptive adequacy’ – describing both what does, and just as importantly, what does not happen, and ‘explanatory adequacy’ – doing this in such a way that it can be learnt by children in a given time frame (from birth to around the age of ten) from limited evidence varying from one child’s experience to the next child’s.
 And he proposed a dedicated ‘Language Acquisition Device’.

 For those (many) linguists who think that there are questions worth asking here, it may seem that the answer is in what is now known as the ‘architecture’ of language, the way the most essential parts are put together.
-In a way that may seem surprising, by the framework here, these essentials interface with the semantics, But the semantics are not part of the architecture.
+In a way that may seem surprising, by the architectural framework here, neither the semantics nor the physical expression either spoken or signed are part of the main system.
+They just interface with the main system by successive instances of what is known as ‘Spell out’.
 The semantics has a structure of its own which has been the topic of intense on-going research and debate since the time of Plato and Aristotle.

 The elements of this architecture, defining the core of what the language learner has to learn, are universal, but the ways they are brought into play are language-specific, and thus forcibly part of what Marlys Macken (1995) called the learnability space.